Sunday, June 08, 2008

 So, here's the challenge: What kind of beer SHOULD she try steaming collard greens with?
 (First thing I'd do is tell her to head to the Penna.
 Dutch Farmers Market near her and procure some thick slices of dry-cured bacon rather than the frozen slices of presumably nitrate-injected bacon she probably had--but that's just me.
 And I'm betting some of you are vegetarians, like my wife.)

-First off his premise is wrong.
+ADM's premise is wrong.
 Collards are hardly inedible.
-Not only delicious, they are very cheap, easy to prepare, and ridiculously healthy.
+Not only delicious, they are cheap, easy to prepare, and ridiculously healthy.
 So get over that!

 Lagered Greens